usnistgov/sesame/doc/tutorial/discretization.rst

 .. figure:: site_link.svg
    :align: center

    Fig. 1: Sites versus links.
-I take the indexing convention that :math:`\Delta x^i` represents the space between sites :math:`i` and :math:`i+1`.
+We take the indexing convention that :math:`\Delta x^i` represents the space between sites :math:`i` and :math:`i+1`.

 We consider a one-dimensional system to illustrate how the discretization of the